itmaybejj/linkpurpose/README.md

 But JS lets us do some fancy things:
 1. The last word of the link can be wrapped into a span with the icon, preventing line breaks between the text and the icon.
-2. Inline SVG can be used, taking advantage of CSS's currentColor property to follow the link text's color through hover and focus states, rather than needing to remember to override the icon color each time the link changes color.
+2. Inline SVG can be used, which follow the link text's color through hover and focus states.
-3. Visually hidden, *translatable* text can be provided.
+3. Visually hidden, *translatable* text alternatives for screen readers can be provided.
 Automatic translations tend to miss text in CSS.
 4. Links inside Shadow DOM/Web components can be marked as well.